 - You change your mind

 I hope that this list gives you an idea of whether you need your plan reviewed.
-If you need some help looking at your plan, I welcome you to call our office and let Cindy know that you need an Estate Plan Checkup.
+If you need some help looking at your plan, I welcome you to contact our office to discuss an Estate Plan Checkup.